mipetrin/Ansible/README.md

 Created by Michael Petrinovic 2018

-Sample Ansible playbooks for Cisco Live Melbourne 2018: BRKDCN-2602
+Sample Ansible playbooks for various Cisco Live Presentations (BRKDCN-2602, BRKDCN-2011) and other events

 Be sure to update the inventory.sample file to include the relevant hosts in your environment.
 Furthermore, update the relevant username and password combinations